MoIzadloo/ultimate-react-multilevel-menu/README.md

 ### Collapse

-The collapse component is the container of the Nav component and it's responsible for making the menu responsive and elegant on small screens
+The Collapse component is the container of the Nav component and it's responsible for making the menu responsive and elegant on small screens

 #### Props